Skip to content

 The conglomeration of scrub oak and palmetto is incredible.
 Without using a machete, you wouldn’t be able to make it more than 6 feet off the trail through this brush.
 Once this Scrub-Jay flew into the palmettos, I thought it was gone for good.
 Thankfully it came back out a few seconds later with a friend.

-An ancient and truly Floridian ecosystem, the sand pine scrub is a strange place to call home.
+An ancient and truly Floridian ecosystem, the oak scrub is a strange place to call home.

 When Florida was still mostly underwater millions of years ago, small islands poked up from the sea where plants and animals sought refuge.